- November 4, 2025

 Frequently Asked Questions

-Europa Universalis V is a strategy game with historical theme.
+Europa Universalis V is a economy management game with economy and historical themes.

 Europa Universalis V is available on PC and Windows.